 Our Navigation Team is comprised of healthcare professionals focused on each patient’s well-being.
 They are prepared to walk with patients and families throughout their journey.

 Our Nurse Navigators work with patients and their families to assist in coordinating cancer care and support resources.
 For those with cancer, the Nurse Navigator becomes a dedicated member of their care team helping facilitate personalized cancer care.

 - Patient Advocates—We’ll work collaboratively with your healthcare team as your advocate to ensure that barriers to timely treatment are minimized.

 - Resource and Information Specialists—After assessing each patient’s individual needs, our team will provide customized resource information, educational materials, and links to local community resources.

-Professionally trained chaplains provide emotional and spiritual support to patients, their families, caregivers, and support system including:
+- Provide support provide emotional and spiritual support to patients, their families, and caregivers.

 Our Patient Navigation Program has been created to care for the whole patient, including their family and caregivers.
 These services are provided at no cost to the patient and are open to anyone in the local area affected by cancer—no matter where they are being treated.